 The plot overview is a panel which shows a thumbnail of each plot which is configured for the selected node.
 This panel gives an overview of the selected node.
-This overview is enabled by configuring the following task in the explorer tasks; nl.wldelft.fews.gui.plugin.displaythumbnails.ShortcutsThumbnailsDialog

 When a plot is selected the primary plot is automatically updated, also other plots display which are not locked (see previous chapter) are updated.
-Primary plot is defined by including the following task in the explorer tasks: nl.wldelft.fews.gui.plugin.timeseries.PlotsTimeSeriesDialog.
-Is such task is not defined the Plot Overview works only if a time series dialog window is open.